wbcomdesigns/buddypress-activity-filter/readme.txt

 4. The screenshot shows FAQ(s) , corresponds to screenshot-4.(png|jpg|jpeg|gif).

 == Changelog ==
+= 3.0.0 =
+* Fixed: PHP warning issue.
+* Fixed: Issue in filtering activities.
+* Fixed: The activity filter is now applied correctly when viewing "just-me" or "sitewide" activities.
+* Fixed: Bypass default activity filter on profile other tabs.
+* Fixed: Issue with the activity filter on single activity views.
+* Improved: Deleting cookies when saving admin options.
+* Added: Check to prevent setting the default activity filter on single activity views.

 = 2.9.0 =
 * Enhancement: Ensured lowercase post type names when no new label is provided.
 * Fix: Corrected typos and updated the readme for clarity.